Sign Language - People Development Network

 Ability To Create Visual Stories

-Most leaders tend to employ the techniques of creating visual stories to influence the people they are leading to action.
-Learning sign language enhances your visual skills since it’s more of a visual language.
+Most leaders tend to employ techniques that create visual stories to influence the people they are leading into action.
+Learning a new language, or even sign language, enhances your visual skills since it’s more of a visual language.

 Developing visual stories requires critical thinking prowess that’s applied to storytelling or when relaying information in other languages.
-Such stories go hand in hand with orations, which is a leadership attribute that has been demonstrated by renowned leaders, such as Barack Obama of the US, in gaining allegiance with the masses.
+Such stories often accompany orations, which is a leadership attribute demonstrated by renowned leaders, such as Barack Obama of the US, in gaining the allegiance of the masses.

 Sign language is firmly inculcated in the culture of the deaf community.
 So, studying sign language promotes sensitivity to the deaf community.